Phala-Network/phat-contract-starter-kit/GETTING_STARTED.md

       });
       let body = stringToHex(query);
       //
-      // In Phat Function runtime, we not support async/await, you need use `pink.batchHttpRequest` to
+      // In Phat Contract runtime, we not support async/await, you need use `pink.batchHttpRequest` to
       // send http request.
-The function will return an array of response.
+The Phat Contract will return an array of response.
       //
       let response = pink.batchHttpRequest(
         [